alexandreroberts/alexandreroberts.github.io/index.md

 > In *Companion to John of Damascus*, ed.
 Ken Parry
 > (Leiden: Brill; invited July 2020; submitted June 2022).

-"Alchemy, History, and Myth in the Souda Lexicon."

-> In *Alchemy in Byzantium*, ed.
-Gerasimos Merianos
-> (Athens: Institute of Historical Research, National Hellenic Research Foundation; invited November 2020; submitted August 2021).

 ### 2022 ###